keeyanajones/keeyanajones/README.md

 - Applications Development 🌱
 - Live Streaming Technologies 🌱
 - Artificial Intelligence 🌱
-- Reusable Vertex AI Pipelines Components 🌱
+- Pipelines Components 🌱
 - Automotive & Manufacturing Technology 🌱
-- Research & Innovation 🌱
+- AI Research & Innovation 🌱

 ### 🛠️ Current Projects

-- Preconfigured Vertex AI Workbench Environments
-- Automated Deployment and Feature Ingestion Pipelines
-- Model Governance and RAG Retrieval Augmented Generation Frameworks
-- Feature Engineering Pipelines and Management
-- Prompt Engineering Toolkits
-- Prebuilt Agents, Low/No Code Platforms and Applications
-- Customizable Monitoring Dashboards
-- Advanced Drift Detection Mechanisms
-- Explainability Visualization Tools
+#### AI & Machine Learning Solutions

+-  Insight Extraction: Transform raw data into actionable intelligence with advanced AI models.
+-  Summarization: Efficiently distill large datasets into concise, understandable summaries.
-- Tools for Evaluating Fairness and Bias
+-  Synthetization: Generate synthetic data for robust model training and privacy-preserving analysis.
-- Feature Group Management Tools
-- Feature Lineage Tracking and Visualization
-- Feature Serving Optimizations
-- Recommendation System Builders
-- Time Series Forecasting, Natural Languages Processing, and Vision Solutions
+-  ML-Ops: Streamline your machine learning lifecycle from development to deployment and monitoring.

+#### Data Engineering & Governance

+-  Preparation & Raw Data Management: Ensure data quality and readiness for analysis and AI applications.
+-  Anonymization & Compliance Consulting: Safeguard sensitive information and navigate complex data privacy regulations.
+-  Governance: Establish robust data policies and frameworks for secure and ethical data use.
+-  Engineering Services: Build and optimize scalable data pipelines and infrastructure.

+#### Customer & Support Services

+-  Other (data entry, etc.): Tailored data services to meet your unique operational needs.
+-  Training: Empower your team with practical coding skills and AI practices.

 ### 💡 Looking to Collaborate On
-- Innovative Development
+- Gaming and Game Development
-- Vision Solutions
+- Gemini, Gemma, and Vision Solutions
-- Gaming & Educational Initiatives
+- Live Educational Initiatives
 - Tools for Evaluating Fairness and Bias
-- Preconfigured Vertex AI Workbench Environments
+- Google Cloud Platform

 ### 🌟 What I Bring to the Table
-- 25+ Years of Experience in creating engaging user experiences
+- 28+ Years of Experience in creating engaging user experiences
 - Passion for pushing technological boundaries
 - Strong focus on innovation and creativity
 - Commitment to continuous learning